cmu-delphi/delphi-epidata/docs/api/covid_hosp.md

 Health & Human Services via healthdata.gov.
 The latter provides more frequent updates, so it is combined with the former to create a single dataset which is as recent as possible.

-HHS performs up to four days of forward-fill for missing values.
-One day of forward-fill is common, affecting 28 states in each issue on average.
-More than one day of forward-fill is rare, affecting one state for every five issues on average.
+HHS performs up to four days of forward-fill for missing values in the [facility-level data](covid_hosp_facility.md) which are aggregated to make this state-level dataset.
+This sometimes results in repeated values in the state-level data.
+A sequence of two repeated values is extremely common, and longer sequences are rare.
+Repeated values added in this way are sometimes updated if the underlying missing data can be completed at a later date.

 Starting October 1, 2022, some facilities are only required to report annually.